 Since customer relationship management is a comprehensive process, a stand-alone tool can not work effectively for it.
 Pay attention to the following aspects of integration when comparing leading CRM options:

-Core Integrations: Verify integrations with essential applications, such as communication tools like Slack or Microsoft Teams, productivity suites such as G Suite, and other platforms such as accounting, eCommerce, or marketing automation tools.
+Core Integrations: Verify integrations with essential applications, such as accounting software, cloud-based invoicing solutions, communication tools like Slack or Microsoft Teams, and productivity suites such as G Suite, and other platforms such as accounting, eCommerce, or marketing automation tools.

 Pre-Built Integrations & App Marketplace: Check if your potential CRM offers pre-built integrations or an app marketplace.
 This minimizes custom integration efforts and saves time.